Friends of NASA Leadership & Management

 Dwayne Elliot Lawrence

-Friends of NASA Founder and Executive Director
+Friends of NASA Executive Director, Editor-in-Chief & Founder

 Dwayne is a dedicated space advocate, social entrepreneur, science enthusiast and promoter of STEM education.
 He is a lifelong supporter of NASA and a great fan of the late Dr. Carl Sagan.
 Sagan inspired him to study physics and astronomy and to explore the fascinating wonders of life and the universe.